AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 #### Apply a recently-used policy {#apply-a-recently-used-policy}

-1. In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Secure &gt; ***[Policy Name]*.
+1. In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Secure** > *[Policy Name]*.
 1. Save the file.

 ## Work with the Policy-Protected Files {#usingaemdocumentsecurityextensionpolicyprotectedfiles}

-Policy-protected files contain intellectual property that is owned by the file publisher and protected by Document Security.
+The file publisher owns the intellectual property in policy-protected files, which Document Security protects.

-You can use policy-protected files whether you are internal or external to the file publisher's organization.
-To open policy-protected files, you must be recognized by Document Security, either through inclusion in a linked LDAP or Active Directory list, being added as a local user for LiveCycle or AEM forms on JEE, or by registering with Document Security after being invited as a user.
+You can use policy-protected files whether you are internal or external to the file publisher's organization. .Document Security must recognize you to open policy-protected files.
+It must do so through LDAP/Active Directory.
+Or, it must do so as a local user for LiveCycle/AEM forms on JEE, or by registering after an invitation.

-If you receive a policy-protected file and do not have a Document Security account, or if you receive an invitation to register, contact the person who sent you the file for assistance.
+If you receive a policy-protected file and don't have a Document Security account, contact the sender for assistance.
+Similarly, if you receive an invitation to register, reach out to the sender for help.

 ### Working with policy-protected files in Microsoft&reg; Office {#working-with-policy-protected-files-in-microsoft-office}

 Document Security Extension for Microsoft&reg; Office restricts certain Word, Excel, and PowerPoint functionality to protect the file publisher's intellectual property.
 If you do not have permission to change the file, you cannot save modifications to it.

 If you are working with a policy-protected file, some product features may not be available or may not work as usual.
-If you also have an unprotected file open, most features are enabled for the unprotected file, except those that allow you to import or copy content from a policy-protected file for which you do not have copy or export permissions.
+If an unprotected file is open, most features are enabled, except those features that let you import or copy content from a policy-protected file without copy or export permissions.

 >[!NOTE]
 >
 >When using Document Security Extension-supported Office applications, it is recommended that you disable the Windows DEP setting.
-Also, to ensure that Office applications start smoothly on a machine that has Document Security Extension installed and McAfee VirusScan with On-Access Scan enabled, disable the Buffer Overflow Protection option in the McAfee VirusScan Console.
+To ensure smooth startup of Office applications on a machine with Document Security Extension and McAfee VirusScan with On-Access Scan enabled, disable the Buffer Overflow Protection option in the McAfee VirusScan Console.
+This adjustment helps prevent potential conflicts.

 If a feature is not available, the command name on the menu and the related toolbar button are unavailable.
 In Document Security Extension for Microsoft&reg; Office, when you hover the mouse pointer over the command or button, a tool tip indicates that the command is made unavailable by Document Security.

 ### Opening policy-protected files {#opening-policy-protected-files}

 You can open policy-protected files by using the same methods that you use to open any other file.
-If you are not already logged in to Document Security, you are prompted to do so unless you are not connected to the Internet and you can open the file offline.
+If you are not already logged in to Document Security, you are prompted to do so.
+That is, if you are not connected to the Internet and you can open the file offline.
 If you cancel the login process, access is denied.

 If you do not have permission to open the file, you are informed that access is denied.
 If the file access privileges were revoked, you may also be directed to an updated version of the file if one is available.
 For additional assistance if you cannot open a policy-protected file, contact the file publisher.

 When a protected file is open, text in the title bar that follows the file name states that the file is protected by AEM Document Security.

-When opening a protected document in Document Security Extension for Microsoft&reg; Office from SharePoint Server, ensure the Microsoft&reg; Office program associated with the file type, such as Microsoft&reg; Word, Microsoft&reg; Excel, or Microsoft&reg; PowerPoint, is open.
+When opening a protected document in Document Security Extension for Microsoft&reg; Office from SharePoint Server, ensure the Office program associated with the file type, such as Word, Excel, or PowerPoint, is open.
 If you try to open the file without opening the associated application, the document may not open and an error message indicating that you must install the applicable plug-in is displayed.
-In addition to opening the required application, it is recommended that you clear the cache folder before opening a protected document in Document Security Extension for Microsoft&reg; Office from SharePoint Server.
+In addition to opening the required application, Adobe recommends that you clear the cache folder.
+Do so before opening a protected document in Document Security Extension for Office from SharePoint Server.
 Also, when you open a protected document from SharePoint Server, all permissions on the document are disabled, regardless of the policy that was applied.

 Depending on the authentication method implemented on Document Security, you may be prompted to choose the authentication method when you open a protected document.
 If Document Security supports more than one authentication method, the authentication options are presented to you.
 For example, if Document Security server provides both username/password and certificate authentication, you can choose the appropriate authentication method.
 If Certificate-based authentication enabled, you are prompted to use the certificate that you have received and installed.